-If you would like to join her in the summer for a leg or a day’s walk she would love your company.
-She will be raising money to fund an bursary for students wishing to take up an unpaid internship that focuses on the environment.
+If you would like to join her in the summer for a leg or a day’s walk, she would love your company.
+She will be raising money to fund a bursary for students wishing to take up an unpaid internship that focuses on the environment.
 To that end, all who join her will be asked to contribute either to this bursary or this year’s Annual Fund.
 More details to follow but do log your interest with Will Watt.

 Rector’s Walk from Exeter to Exeter – proposed route and schedule

 25th July – 4th August 2013

 Day 1 – Thursday 25th July – Exeter to Honiton

 Hand and Pen

 Day 2 – Friday 26th July – Honiton to Thorncombe

 Day 3 – Saturday 27th July – Thorncombe to Yetminster

 Day 4 – Sunday 28th July – Rest Day

 Day 5 – Monday 29th July – Yetminster to Charlton Musgrove